What’s on the table this summer?

 Often, prepping the vegetables is my favorite part of making a meal.
 The smell of fresh vegetables and herbs and spices, like fresh garlic or fresh onion, just makes your whole house smell great.

-We put the oil, garlic, curry powder, and ginger into the skillet over medium heat and waited for it to color a little bit – about four minutes or so, by our estimation.
+Wait for it to color a little bit – about four minutes or so, by our estimation.

 This part smelled great.
 The smell was so wonderful and strong that it brought our children downstairs to find out what was going on.